Seán O'Brien (rugby union, born 1987)

 Seán Kevin O'Brien (born 14 February 1987) is an Irish retired professional rugby union player.
 He previously represented home province Leinster for eleven seasons.
-At Leinster, he helped the team win four European titles, and was named ERC European Player of the Year for the 2010–11 season, he then played three season's for English Premiership Rugby side London Irish.
+At Leinster, he helped the team win four European titles, and was named ERC European Player of the Year for the 2010–11 season, he then played three seasons for English Premiership Rugby side London Irish.

 Internationally, he played for Ireland for ten years, and toured twice with the British & Irish Lions in 2013 and 2017.
 O'Brien could play across the back-row, though he primarily played as an openside flanker.
 He announced his retirement from rugby in 2022.

 Professional career

 Leinster

 O’Brien made his Leinster debut against Cardiff Blues in September 2008 in the Celtic League.
 He made his Heineken Cup debut against Castres Olympique in December 2008.
 He did not feature for Leinster in the 2009 Heineken Cup Final, but evidence of O’Brien's emergence as one of the most exciting young back-row forwards in Europe came in the form of strong interest from France before Christmas of 2010.
 The Irish Rugby Football Union moved quickly and O’Brien agreed a new three-year deal with Leinster the following January.

 O'Brien was in outstanding form for Leinster during the pool stages of the 2010–11 Heineken Cup, and was an integral part of the team that beat Northampton Saints to win the 2011 Heineken Cup Final.
 In 2012 O'Brien helped Leinster win the 2012 Heineken Cup Final, scoring a try as Leinster beat Ulster.
 In January 2014, O'Brien signed a new two-year deal with Leinster.
 On 21 December 2015, O'Brien signed a new three-year contract with Leinster.